pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 Transactions in more detail elsewhere ([Working with Pravega:
 Transactions](transactions.md)).

+With the need to write events in sequence into Pravega stream, there are two options:
+1. Create a stream with fixed one segment only, using ScalingPolicy.fixed(1); no writing parallelism for this option as there is only one segment available.
+2. Create a stream with fixed multiple segments using ScalingPolicy.fixed(n), then write event directly to a segment using writer.writeEvent(segmentId, message).
+Note segmentId is between 0 to (n-1) inclusive.
+With this option, writing parallelism could be provided by the client side instead of Pravega.

 That's it for writing Events.
 Now lets take a look at how to read Events using Pravega.